dimusik71/otassist-app/README.md

 - Invoice/quote items stored as JSON strings
 - Safe area handling is automatic via React Navigation
 - Authentication required for all client data access
-- Bottom tab screens use `useNavigation` hook with root stack typing to access parent navigator screens
+- Bottom tab screens use navigation prop from `BottomTabScreenProps` for type-safe navigation